Hiking in Ecuador: 5 of the Best Walking Routes in the Country hiking cotopaxi

 The legendary Cotopaxi is the second highest mountain in Ecuador and one of the world's highest volcanoes.
 Photo: Getty

-The best hiking routes in Ecuador showcase the grandeur and individuality of the scenery in the country, and in Ecuador, you’re never far from a hiking trail.
+The best hiking routes in Ecuador showcase the grandeur and individuality of the scenery in the country and, in Ecuador, you’re never far from a hiking trail.
 As you arrive via Quito airport, your plane will land in the midst of a canyon, with views of the spectacular Ecuadorian Andes in all directions.
 The landscape is a hive of volcanoes and snowcapped peaks, cloud forests, ancient ruins and high grassland paramos – the perfect backdrop for a wild and remote hiking adventure.

 1. Rucu Pichincha